The Tilemap Renderer component renders the TilemapA GameObject that allows you to quickly create 2D levels using tiles and a grid overlay. More info

 See in Glossary.
 Unity creates Tilemaps with the Tilemap Renderer attached by default.
 The Tilemap Renderer can:

-See in Glossary are sorted when rendered.
+See in Glossary when rendered.

 Pack all the individual Sprites that make up the Tilemap into a single Sprite Atlas to solve this issue.
 To do this: